following a weight training exercise, the muscle may seem full

 of motion on either compound or isolated exercises.
 These

-techniques also evoke intercellular acidosis by prevent the muscle
+techniques also evoke intercellular acidosis by preventing the

-to relax at the top and/or bottom of the movement, keeping it
+muscle to relax at the top and/or bottom of the movement, keeping

 Some evidence suggests that the resulting burning sensation